Zinoex/IntervalMDP.jl/docs/src/usage.md

 This is a format that is widely used in Julia and other languages, and is supported by many linear algebra operations.
 It consists of three arrays: `colptr`, `rowval` and `nzval`.
 The `colptr` array stores the indices of the first non-zero value in each column.
 The `rowval` array stores the row indices of the non-zero values, and the `nzval` array stores the non-zero values.
-We choose this format, since source states are on the columns (see [`IntervalProbabilities`](@ref) for more information about the structure of the transition probability matrices).
+We choose this format, since source states are on the columns (see [`IntervalAmbiguitySets`](@ref) for more information about the structure of the transition probability matrices).
 Thus the non-zero values for each source state is stored in sequentially in memory, enabling efficient memory access.

 To use `SparseMatrixCSC`, we need to load `SparseArrays`.
 Below is an example of how to construct an `IntervalMarkovChain` with sparse transition matrices.